t-kirschner/CherryBanks/README.md

 To run the Kotlin application on the Java Virtual Machine (JVM), you must first ensure that you have the required development tools and libraries installed.
 These include:

-- The Java Development Kit (JDK): this contains all the tools you need to compile and run Java code.
+- The Java Development Kit (JDK): This contains all the tools you need to compile and run Java code.
 You can download and install the JDK from Oracle's official website.

 - The Kotlin Compiler Plugin: This plugin adds the ability to compile Kotlin code to the JDK.
 You can install the plugin either from the command line or from your development environment.